Blissfully/sqs-lambda-bridge/README.md

 ### 3. Purging

-There is exactly one O(1) operation in SQS and that is purgeQueue.
-It's not easy to scan through all jobs and delete only some of them, and there may always be jobs you can't see at the moment, and even viewing a message increments its receive count which may movie it closer to the DQL.
-Jobs are also immutable. **If there's a class of function invocation that we may need to cancel, dedicate a queue to this function.**
+There is exactly one O(1) operation in SQS and that is purgeQueue. **If there's a class of function invocation that we may need to cancel, dedicate a queue to to it.** All SQS messages are immutable.
+Selectively deleting messages from the queue requires that you first recieve that message, making it invisible to other clients, and incrementing its recieve count, which may move it closer to the dead-letter queue, before you can delete it.
+In-flight messages are also invisible, so you won't necessarily find everything on the first pass.

 ### 4. Queue-level features.